Alesund More Og Romsdal, Norway Travel Guide

 Practice "Leave No Trace" when exploring nature.
 Take all your trash with you, stay on marked trails, and minimize your environmental impact.
 This preserves Norway's scenic beauty for future generations.

-Engaging respectfully with local practices and communities.
+Engaging respectfully with area traditions and communities.

 Norwegians value personal space.
 Polite behavior fosters positive experiences.